PraveenKenderlagit/Assignment5_Project2/README.md

 ### Prerequisites

-You need to intall Rstudio and the packages that indicated in our R files.
+You need to install Rstudio and the packages that indicated in our R files.

 ## Demo